shbelay/soc-analyst-challenge/8 - Create RDP Alerts in Kibana.md

-# Create RDP Alerts and Dashboards in Kibana
+# Create RDP Alerts in Kibana

 ## Objective
 Observe authentication logs from a Windows Server and create alerts and dashboards for RDP activity.